Greek language question: Years of conflict (1897–1903)

 Before long, the name-calling had spread to both sides of the debate.

 The educational system was in an alarming state and completely ineffective: The children were completely unable to express themselves in the unfamiliar formal language, which severely harmed their speech acquisition instead of educating them.

-Orthodox Bishop Fan Noli, who translated into demotic works of Shakespeare and Henrik Ibsen, emphasized the necessity for a people's language and recalled in his memoirs that because of Katharevousa "there were humorous scenes in a comedy and it happened that no one laughed."
+Orthodox Bishop Fan Noli, who translated into Demotic works of Shakespeare and Henrik Ibsen, emphasized the necessity for a people's language and recalled in his memoirs that because of Katharevousa "there were humorous scenes in a comedy and it happened that no one laughed".

+During the years following 1897 Greco-Turkish War, two cases of riots as a result of reactions to the translation of texts into the Demotic Greek occurred: the Gospel riots in 1901, resulting in 11 deaths and the Oresteia riots in 1903, with two deaths.